mraleman/VimeoChallenge/README.md

 - Modify config.php file with your DB settings

 **Run Data Dumper**
-- Run dump.php
+- Run dump.php that is locatted inside the DUMPER directory
-- php /var/www/html/dump.php
+- php /var/www/html/dumper/dump.php
 - This will take provided dump file and read each line.
-It will add each record to the corresponding DB table and also calculate grab the totals
+It will add each record to it's corresponding DB table.
+Country table will be also be created as well as the totals will be tallied at the end.

 **Enable Mod Rewrite**
 - sudo a2enmod rewrite